Back to Tutorials

 Common Pitfalls When Measuring PDFs

-If your PDF is a scan of a physical paper, the paper might have been slightly rotated during scanning.
+If your PDF is a scan of a physical paper, the page may have been rotated or slightly warped during scanning.

-- Solution: Always measure relative to lines within the drawing, not relative to the edge of the screen.
+• Solution: Measure relative to lines inside the drawing, not relative to the screen edge, and be cautious if the paper looks bent or uneven.

 Is the drawing a 2D flat plan or a 3D perspective view?